ufo5260987423/scheme-langserver/doc/startup.md

 If you're using Windows, you may do same process in WSL.
 And please note that, we've not fully testd our work with Chez Scheme's windows version.

+>NOTE: I don't recommend install with apt or yum or any others, because we can not confirm they fully provide all we need.

 ### [AKKU](https://akkuscm.org/)

 Akku is a language package manager for Scheme.
 It grabs hold of code and shakes it vigorously until it behaves properly.
 By default, akku is based on [guile](https://www.gnu.org/software/guile/), if you want Chez Scheme version source to compile it yourself, you may find the target [this page](https://gitlab.com/akkuscm/akku/-/releases).